 Finally, and this is crucial: while you don't necessarily need to provide documentation showing that you're enrolled in college when you sign up for Prime Student, you must be able to provide proof you are, if Amazon requests it.

 If you can't provide documentation, Amazon may ask you to reimburse it for the benefits you received while your Prime Student account was in effect.
 In other words, you'll need to pay back Amazon for all those benefits, which no one wants to do.

 Who can join Amazon Prime Student in the UK?

 Amazon UK has similar requirements to signing up for its Amazon Prime Student program, with a few key differences.

 As in the US, you'll need to have an Amazon.co.uk account set up.
-It's also required that you're 18 years or older.
+You’ll also need to be 18 years or older.

-Enrollment in a higher education institution geographically located in the UK or Republic of Ireland is a must, and while you don't need to provide proof you're enrolled in school at the time of sign up, you must be able to do so if Amazon asks.
+Enrollment in a higher education institution geographically located in the UK or Republic of Ireland is a must.
+And, again, while you don't need to provide proof that you're enrolled in school at the time of sign up, you must be able to do so if Amazon asks.

 Finally, you must have a valid .ac.uk or .edu.ie email address.
 However, there are alternative methods (opens in new tab) of signing up without such an email address.